actinia-org/actinia-gdi/docker/release/README.md

 the github release.

-The `docker run` command creates the build and uploads the before created wheel as asset.
+The `docker run` command creates the build and uploads the previously created wheel as asset.

 ```